This video explores the European textile industry and examines the key factors suggested to scale up the production of bio-based fibres.

 Learn how the EU is ensuring that clothing and textiles last longer, are easier to repair and are produced ethically.

-Discover how the JRC contributes to the introduction of effective ecodesign requirements, green public procurement and revised EU Ecolabel criteria for textile products.
+Follow the progress towards the introduction of new ecodesign, green public procurement and revised EU Ecolabel criteria for textiles.

 Discover the textiles ecosystem, including the textiles, clothing, leather and footwear (TCLF) industries value chains.